 Back to the good old NES!
-After a crazy session on the more obscure video game systems of the good old era we go back to the basics with a review for a NES game.
+After a crazy session on the more obscure video game systems of the good old era, we go back to the basics with a review for an NES game.
 The game itself though is a bit obscure, or at least a lot lesser known NES game compared to established franchises like Mega Man or Castlevania.
 This game is “Little Samson” which was released in 1992 by Taito.
-A big reason for its obscurity might be the fact that it was released very late in the NES lifespan and at a time where the Sega Mega and SNES had already started out their all out war.
+A big reason for its obscurity might be the fact that it was released very late in the NES lifespan and at a time where the Sega Mega and SNES had already started out their all-out war.

-The reason we are going back to the NES is that i got this 150 in 1 Chinese multicart on Ali Express with all sorts of hidden gems along with a bunch of the all time great titles(Look it up!).
+The reason we are going back to the NES is that I got this 150 in 1 Chinese multicart on Ali Express with all sorts of hidden gems along with a bunch of the all-time great titles(Look it up!).
 So look forward to reading about some lesser known NES goodies starting with Little Samson!
-Otherwise this game has become to me annoyingly known as THE hidden gem and its going for like 500$ on eBay which is ridiculous.
-Everyone mentions this game when in comes to hidden gems or as an example how NES collecting has become ridiculous so i just had to try it 🙂
+Otherwise, this game has become to me annoyingly known as THE hidden gem and it’s going for like 500$ on eBay which is ridiculous.
+Everyone mentions this game when it comes to hidden gems or as an example how NES collecting has become ridiculous so I just had to try it 🙂

 Continue reading Little Samson (1992 NES)